workshop-depot/subly/README.md

 # subly
 A lightweight subscription layer with conventions for [NATS](http://nats.io/)

 Package subly helps with subscribing methods on a struct type as callbacks for NATS, with some naming conventions.
-A sample usage would look like:
+A sample usage would look like ([from](https://github.com/dc0d/subly/blob/master/sublyusage/sublyusage_test.go)):

 ```go
 s := NewSubscriber(ctx, econn)